 Following the Chancellor's remarks, the bonds sold off by approximately 20%.

-Though the full record is too voluminous to feature in full, it is also so information dense that it forms a vital part of any study of the securities.
+The full record of these exchanges is too voluminous to excerpt in full.
+However, it is also so information dense that it forms a vital part of any study of the securities.

 One stock which tended to be overlooked when the market was active was the Tokyo Five Percent, 1912.
 Like Japanese Government Stocks, the interest has been set aside for bondholders in Tokyo throughout the period of the war and after, and Japanese nationals have been paid.